 Price by 1-70 Grade (Latest Auction Records Included)

-Past auction results show how grading and die variety combinations affect the pricing of this San Francisco specimen.
+Past auction results show how grading and die variety combinations affect pricing for this San Francisco issue.

-Market participation reflects Jefferson nickel specialists’ continued interest in coins from this scarce period.
+Market participation reflects Jefferson nickel specialists’ continued interest in coins from this scarce production period.

 Market activity:1939-S Nickel

-The 1939 proof nickel represents Philadelphia Mint’s specialized production for collectors, with a total mintage of 12,535 pieces struck on polished planchets using specially prepared dies.
-These coins display mirror-like fields and frosted design elements, distinguishing them from circulation strikes.
+The 1939 proof nickel represents the Philadelphia Mint’s specialized production for collectors, with a total mintage of 12,535 pieces.
+Each coin was struck on a polished planchet (called a “blank”) using specially prepared dies, producing mirror-like fields and frosted design elements that clearly distinguish them from circulation strikes.

-Proof nickels were produced with both Reverse of 1938 and Reverse of 1940 die varieties during the transitional period.
-Most surviving examples grade between PR64 and PR67, with PR68 specimens representing condition rarities.
+Proof (PR) coins were produced with both the Reverse of 1938 and Reverse of 1940 die varieties during 1939’s transitional production period.
+Most surviving examples grade between PR64 and PR67, with PR68 specimens representing significant condition rarities.

 1939 Proof Nickel Price/Grade Chart